SymfonyCasts/api-platform/sfcasts/ep2-security/resource-metadata-factory.md

 Next, go to Code -> Generate - or Command+N on a Mac - and select "Implement Methods".
 This interface only requires one method.

 So... what the heck does this class do?
-It's job is pretty simple: given an API Resource class - like `App\Entity\User` - it's job is to read all the API Platform *metadata* for that class - usually via annotations - and return it as a `ResourceMetadata` object.
+It's job is pretty simple: given an API Resource class - like `App\Entity\User` - its job is to read all the API Platform *metadata* for that class - usually via annotations - and return it as a `ResourceMetadata` object.
 Yep, this `ResourceMetadata` object contains *all* of the configuration from our `ApiResource` annotation... which API Platform *then*